 15 I will give you shepherds according to My heart, who will feed you with knowledge and understanding.

 Therefore, if you have questions while reading or studying the Bible, feel free to ask a Spirit-filled servant of God or a spiritually mature believer for clarification and deeper understanding (Neh.
 8:8, Acts 8:30-31; 18:26).

 Beloved, obedience is very vital for continued and progressive spiritual understanding of God’s Word.
-If you really want to understand God’s Word better and deeper, then you need to heed, obey, follow, or practice what you have read, learned and understood.
+If you really want to understand God’s Word better and deeper, you need to heed, obey, follow, or practice what you have read, learned, and understood.

 All the Scriptures testify of Jesus, bear witness to Jesus, and point to Jesus.

 Jesus rebuked the unbelieving Jews, saying, “You search the Scriptures because you think they give you eternal life.
 But the Scriptures point to me!”
 (John 5:39 NLT).

 “For if you believed Moses, you would believe Me; for he wrote about Me.”
 (John 5:46 NKJV).

 Likewise, on the road to Emmaus, the risen Lord Jesus rebuked two of His unbelieving disciples, saying, “O foolish ones, and slow of heart to believe in all that the prophets have spoken!
 “Ought not the Christ to have suffered these things and to enter into His glory?”
 And beginning at Moses and all the Prophets, He expounded to them in all the Scriptures the things concerning Himself.”
 (Luke 24:25-27 NKJV).

 When Philip found Nathanael, he brought him to Jesus, testifying, “We have found Him of whom Moses in the law, and also the prophets, wrote–Jesus of Nazareth, the son of Joseph.”
 (John 1:45 NKJV).